 Shades of Hydrangeas

 Hydrangeas are popular in gardens because they have a remarkable capacity to change their shade.
-The color of the blossoms can take on numerous shades of red, blue, pink, purple, white, and it depends a lot on the factors like the growing conditions and soil pH levels, that play an important role in the colors of these flowers.
+The color of the blossoms can take on numerous shades of red, blue, pink, purple, and white, and it depends a lot on the factors like the growing conditions and soil pH levels that play an essential role in the colors of these flowers.